tdauth/cpp-futures-promises/README.md

 # cpp-futures-promises
 Examples and extensions of C++ futures and promises based on C++17, Boost.Thread and Folly.
-The extensions are mainly based on the Scala library for futures and promises: http://docs.scala-lang.org/overviews/core/futures.html
+The extensions are mainly based on the [Scala library for futures and promises](http://docs.scala-lang.org/overviews/core/futures.html).

 ## Compile
 To compile the project run the following script on Linux: